Or Nah (Ty Dolla Sign song)

-"Or Nah" is a song by American singer Ty Dolla $ign, featuring American rapper Wiz Khalifa and American record producer DJ Mustard, who co-produced the song with Mike Free.
-The song was released on January 7, 2014, as the second single from Ty Dolla $ign's debut EP, Beach House EP (2014).
+"Or Nah" is a song by American singer Ty Dolla $ign featuring American rapper Wiz Khalifa and American record producer DJ Mustard.
+Written alongside Lemmie Crockem and Mike Free, the latter of whom produced the song with DJ Mustard, the song was released on January 7, 2014, as the second single from the former's debut EP Beach House EP.
 The song has since peaked at number 48 on the US Billboard Hot 100 chart.
-The official remix features Canadian singer the Weeknd and was released on June 10, 2014.
 On April 29, 2014, it officially impacted rhythmic contemporary radio in the United States.
 The song samples the signature "bed squeaking" from the 2004 hit single "Some Cut".

+On June 10, 2014, the official remix featuring Canadian singer-songwriter the Weeknd was released.

 Critical reception

 Upon its release, "Or Nah" was met with generally positive reviews from music critics.
 Complex described it as "slang expander that's sure to alter your day-to-day work conversations".
-About the song XXL magazine wrote, "The Taylor Gang affiliate enlists Wiz Khalifa to come through on the DJ Mustard-produced “Oh Nah”—a collaborative cut void of romance and love, but rather focuses on getting straight to the point—or in this case, the sheets.
-While DJ Mustard subtlety guides the track with the sounds of creaking bedsprings, both Ty Dolla $ign and Wiz take the time to question their potential bedmates about food and weed, making sure the femme fatale can cater to their needs."
+About the song XXL magazine wrote, "The Taylor Gang affiliate enlists Wiz Khalifa to come through on the DJ Mustard-produced ‘Oh Nah’ [sic]—a collaborative cut void of romance and love, but rather focuses on getting straight to the point—or in this case, the sheets.
+While DJ Mustard subtlety guides the track with the sounds of creaking bedsprings, both Ty Dolla Sign and Wiz take the time to question their potential bedmates about food and weed, making sure the femme fatale can cater to their needs."